foopod/Enchiridion/The Enchiridion.md

 Anything is achievable if you put your mind to it.

 >“Enthusiasm is one of the most powerful engines of success.
 When you do a thing, do it with all your might.
 Put your whole soul into it.
 Stamp it with your own personality.
 Be active, be energetic, be enthusiastic and faithful, and you will accomplish your object.
-Nothing great was ever achieved without enthusiasm.” - Ralph Waldo Emerson
+Nothing great was ever achieved without enthusiasm.” - [Ralph Waldo Emerson][Emerson]